Keldysh pseudo-fermion functional renormalization group for quantum magnetism: Pseudo-fermion Functional Renormalization Group

 As illustrated in Eq.~\eqref{eq:flowEq}, the $n$-particle vertex always couples to the $n+1$-particle vertex in the flow.
 Therefore, to arrive at a closed set of differential equations, this hierarchical structure has to be broken, which we do by neglecting all $n>2$-particle contributions, setting $\gamma_{n>2}=0$.
 As usual for the PFFRG this is remedied partially by using the Katanin substitution

 which was shown to fulfill the Ward identities up to one order higher \cite{Katanin} for certain diagrams.
 The effect of the truncation will be discussed in the following sections.

-Further, using the tree expansion one can relate the single particle vertex function to the self-energy $\Sigma$ by $\gamma_1\equiv-\Sigma$ \cite{NegeleOrland}.
+Furthermore, using the tree expansion one can relate the single particle vertex function to the self-energy $\Sigma$ by $\gamma_1\equiv-\Sigma$ \cite{NegeleOrland}.
 This allows for the calculation of the full Green's function by Dyson's equation